Camillaneri/NiftyApp/README.md

 | Have you encountered one of the following issues?| Multiple choiche checklist | Issues with the algorithm |
 | Do you have any additional comment? | Text | User's impressions |

 As one can notice, in this phase we have better drfined which dimension we were more interested in during our evaluation, i.e., the user *satisfaction* with their experience.
-Also, we have choosen to account for algorithm's misbehaviour asking about possible issues with the loaded images and left some space for personal comment by the user.
+Also, we have choosen to account for algorithm's misbehaviour asking about possible issues with the loaded images and left some space for personal comment by the user, which might be investigated  through a sentiment analysis (we advice Syuzhet, an R library trained on the english vocaulary, easy to learn  and used for performing the sentiment analysis on blogs' comments).